zomuts/Fisch-AHK-Macro/README.md

 9. Press Esc to stop the macro (closes the AutoHotKey program, you need to run it again if you want to restart)

 # Known issues:
-In some locations, the macro can randomly think it is "Reeling in" a fish when it isnt (some issue with colors, I'll fix later) <br>
+In some locations, the macro can randomly think it is "Reeling in" a fish when it isnt <br>
+- This is because the macro uses colors of pixels on screen, and certain areas can confuse the bot
+- To fix this I reccomend going in first person